-Derrick Greaves etching of a sleeping woman.
-The etching is not titled but is signed in the lower right margin and numbered 75 of 150 copies.
+The etching which is untitled is of a sleeping woman.
+The original print is signed in the lower right margin and numbered 75 of 150 copies.
 The etching is printed in umber coloured ink on thick wove paper which has an embossed mark of a woman’s head.
 This would be the publisher’s chop mark/tag.
 Unfortunately I am unable to find out anything on this image.
 The etching was made the same year that Greaves had his show at the Fischer Fine Art, and two years after his marriage broke up.
 The etching and sheet are in good condition with a possibility that the sheet may have been trimmed for framing.

 Plate size 370 x 500mm (14.75 x 19.75 inches)